The Woman Who Regained Her Youth

 Miracle number two.

-Adam feels his missing rib, feels a touch of pride, thanks God, and says, “The creature is almost as beautiful as me.
+Adam gives Eve a closer look.
+“Yes,” he says, “she is almost as beautiful as me.
 She’ll make a good helper.”

 This is what Jack Doyle believes.

 This is what Jennie Doyle believes she must believe.

 Its sharpness cut deep in her dream.
 People fled.
 Things dissolved.